Providing Unmatched Protection of Critical Manufacturing Assets

 - To stay above the competition, an organization’s supply chain needs to be optimized to deliver greater value to customers.

 - Aside from pricing and stock availability, manufacturers will increasingly focus on simplifying supply chain management to be able to operate more efficiently, manage stocks better and reduce operational cost.

 - Many will digitize their supply chains through the use of RFID, business intelligence, as well as tools to improve logistics, optimize network and inventory.

-There is growing adoption of predictive maintenance technologies that could not only reduce a company’s maintenance cost but also avert unplanned outages and extend equipment life.
+- There is growing adoption of predictive maintenance technologies that could not only reduce a company’s maintenance cost but also avert unplanned outages and extend equipment life.

 - The use of predictive maintenance tools to monitor equipment performance, as well as integration of IoT and automation, could save manufacturers valuable time, money and resources.

 - Growing customer demands and expectations are putting pressure on manufacturers to make sure they meet or even exceed production schedules.

 - Protection of manufacturing equipment is critical, as downtime means lost productivity, penalties, damaged reputation and lost revenues.

 - There are many causes of downtime, but many equipment-related failures can be preventable.

 - Therefore, it is important to maintain reliability through regular facility testing and by utilizing solutions that protect against common causes of breakdowns such as power surges and electrical spikes.